Being a scapegoat to bring Nawaz back: Imran - ExBulletin

 Imran said Pakistan suffered huge human and economic losses after former military leader General (Retired) Pervez Musharraf bowed to the United States and joined its so-called War on Terror .

-“They [US] carried out drone strikes on Pakistan, but Sharif and Zardari never spoke out against this oppression,” he said, adding that he was not anti-American but would not compromise. never on the national interest.
+“They [US] carried out drone strikes on Pakistan but Sharif and Zardari never spoke out against this oppression,” he said, adding that he was not anti-American but would never compromise. on the national interest.

 He also reiterated his allegations that US official Donald Lu threatened that Pakistan would face consequences if it was not removed from power in a vote of no confidence.